stripe/veneur/README.md

 * `publish_histogram_counters` - Veneur can publish a counter, `$name.count`, for how many samples a histogram has received.
 Note that this counter, like every other metric passing through veneur, will be attached to Veneur's own host.
 * `udp_address` - The address on which to listen for metrics.
 Probably `:8126` so as not to interfere with normal DogStatsD.
 * `num_workers` - The number of worker goroutines to start.
+* `num_readers` - The number of reader goroutines to start.
+Veneur supports SO_REUSEPORT on Linux to scale to multiple readers.
+On other platforms, this should always be 1; other values will probably cause errors at startup.
+See below.
 * `read_buffer_size_bytes` - The size of the receive buffer for the UDP socket.
 Defaults to 2MB, as having a lot of buffer prevents packet drops during flush!
 * `set_size` - The cardinality of the set you'll using with sets.
 Too small will cause decreased accuracy.
 * `set_accuracy` - The approximate accuracy of set's approximations.
 More accuracy uses more memory.